iliyan89/underpass-writeup/README.md

 ![10-hashcat](https://github.com/user-attachments/assets/146c4fe1-36f0-40a3-975f-dcafd211956c)

-..to access the rest of the steps, please download the attached file (since this post will become too large).
+5. to access the rest of the steps, please download the attached file (since this post will become too large).